donuthack/Hosts/README.md

 * uBlock Origin

 #### Ultimate Protection
-* AdGuard (Somewhat, preferred to use uBlock Origin)
+* AdGuard (Somewhat, Best to use in uBlock Origin as well)
-* uBlock Origin
+* uBlock Origin (Somewhat, Best to use in AdGuard as well)

 ## Useful Stuffs
 * [`Blokada`](https://blokada.org) - Block ads on Android devices